11 Things To Do With Pumpkins After Halloween

 Conclusion

 There's really no reason to throw away pumpkins.
-Next time a neighbour asks you what to do with pumpkins after halloween, share these creative ideas with them.
+Next time a neighbor asks you what to do with pumpkins after halloween, share these creative ideas with them.
 Hopefully they'll share a tasty snack with you as thanks!